ashfaqnaha/liebuster/README.md

 # liebuster

-A liars nightmare.Panacea to one of worlds biggest problem : proliferation of lies.
+A liars nightmare.Panacea to one of worlds biggest problem : lies.